samdogg7/iOS-Web-Browser/README.md

 When passing data from child to parent, I prefer to use delegate methods.
 This allows for future changes to be tested and refactored with ease.

-In the case of this project, I made a design decision to use a singleton for global access of the TabManager.
-Singletons should be used sparingly and I like to avoid them when possible.
-Not only does one sacrifice transparency for convenience when using a singleton, but also creates technical debt.
-For the sake of simplicity in this small scale app, I deemed it appropriate to use global access in this instance for the management of Tabs.
-If I were not to use a singleton for TabManagement, I would create a TabManagerDelegate which could be passed to objects instead.

 In conclusion, I stick to practices that value readable, organized, code.

 # Folder structure and contents